watkins-joe/core-python/02-getting-started/notes.md

 >>>
 ```

-if for some reason we need a counter, we should use the built-in `enumerate()` function
+8if for some reason we need a counter, we should use the built-in `enumerate()` function

 ### enumerate